 Parishioners who participate in the Angel Tree project may elect to provide gifts to an individual or to an entire family.
 Guidelines for appropriate gifts are provided.

-Seamen’s Mission, Port Elizabeth
+Seaman’s Mission, Port Elizabeth

 St. Stephen’s parishioners have knitted hundreds of scarves and hats as gifts for seaman entering Port Elizabeth.
-If you are interested in being part of the knitting team, patterns can be downloaded here.
+If you are interested in being part of the knitting team, patterns can be found here.
 Wool donations are also accepted to help keep our knitters busy throughout the year.